 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Some ultrasound exams use a contrast agent to aid in seeing the blood flow in the organs in the body.
+Some ultrasound exams use a contrast agent.
+The contrast helps your provider see the blood flow in the organs in the body.

-If the patient does not already have an IV or port, then the nurse will need to start an IV.
-If an IV is needed, the staff will talk to the parent and child before it is done.
+Contrast is injected into the blood.
+If your child does not already have an IV or port, then the nurse will need to start an IV.
+If an IV is needed, the staff will talk to you and your child before starting the IV.

-The contrast agent that is used is a type of microbubbles, which are small particles that are about the same size as a red blood cell and are very visible on ultrasound imaging.
+The contrast agent that is used is a type of microbubbles.
+These are small particles about the same size as a red blood cell.
+The microbubbles can be seen very well on ultrasound imaging.
 This is a safe, effective way to enhance an ultrasound image.
-The contrast agent is contained in a small 3 ml vial and has a milky appearance.
-Side effects are rare, and when they occur, they are mild and short lived (like a funny taste in your mouth).
-If parents have any questions about the use of microbubbles, they should ask the technologist or physician.

 A Doppler ultrasound study may be a part of an ultrasound exam.
-Doppler ultrasound is a technique that shows blood flow through blood vessels, including the body’s major arteries and veins in the body.
-It is helpful in showing features such as
+Doppler ultrasound can show blood flowing through blood vessels, including the body’s major arteries and veins.
+A Doppler ultrasound can help show these kinds of features:

-A radiologist, a doctor trained to supervise and read radiology exams, will look carefully at the images.
-Then that doctor will send a signed report to the primary care doctor or other staff member who sent the patient for the exam.
-The primary doctor will share the results with the patient and parents.
-In rare cases, the radiologist may talk about the results at the end of the patient’s exam.
+A radiologist, a doctor trained to read radiology exams, looks carefully at the images.
+Then that doctor sends a report to the care team member who asked for the exam.
+The primary doctor will share the results with you and your child.
+In rare cases, the radiologist may talk about the results at the end of your child’s exam.

-A follow-up exam may be needed so that any abnormality can be observed over time.
-Follow-up exams are sometimes the best way to see if treatment is working or if an abnormality is stable over time.
+A follow-up exam may be needed so that doctors can watch issues or changes over time.
+Follow-up exams are sometimes the best way to see if treatment works or if an issue is stable over time.